mormahr/linebreak/readme.md

 line wrapping text in PDF documents, but since the algorithm knows nothing about the actual visual appearance or layout of text, it could be used for other things as well.

+## Why fork?

+Because on original repo is not possible release new version on npm see [foliojs/linebreak#24](https://github.com/foliojs/linebreak/issues/24).
+This fork is same as original repo and is maintained up-to-date.

 ## Installation

 You can install via npm